Humanoid Factors: Design Principles for AI Humanoids in Human Worlds: Enabling Humanoid Factors through AI Foundation Models

 \paragraph{Data sources.} As illustrated in Figure~\ref{fig:pyra}, training data for humanoid foundation models spans multiple sources that differ in quality and acquisition cost.
 A common practice is to bootstrap models with Internet-Scale Foundation Data at the base, providing a common substrate of general world knowledge for perception and reasoning.
 Above this, Human Activity Data (the ``Humanoid Advantage")—comprising human video and motion capture—mitigates data scarcity by injecting human-centric priors about kinematics and intent.
 At the apex, Embodied Robot Data from in-domain teleoperation and interaction supplies the high-quality data necessary to fine-tune context-sensitive actions.

 Across all levels, \textit{synthetic data} plays a critical complementary role.
-This includes manual or model-driven data augmentation, physics-based simulation (e.g., in platforms such as Isaac), and emerging world model approaches that generate plausible future states and interactions.
-These techniques are particularly valuable for exposing models to rare, hazardous, or safety-critical situations and for expanding coverage where real-world data is scarce, costly, or unsafe to collect.
+This includes manual or model-driven augmentation, physics-based simulation (e.g., in platforms such as Isaac), and emerging world model approaches that generate plausible states and interactions.
+These techniques are especially useful for exposing models to rare, hazardous, or safety-critical situations and for expanding coverage where real-world data is scarce, costly, or unsafe to collect.
 However, excessive reliance on synthetic data can amplify hallucinations and degrade performance on knowledge-driven tasks~\citep{abdin2024phi}.

 Data diversity, spanning both coarse task categories and fine-grained semantic variations, is essential for robustness and generalization.
 However, excessive diversity without sufficient coverage or grounding can act as noise, degrading learning rather than improving it.
 Effective data regimes therefore balance scale, realism, and diversity across sources, using each tier to progressively shape humanoid behavior toward safe, reliable, and human-compatible operation.